 The college is committed to the education and development of all students.
 To that end, our Counseling Center offers a range of services and supports to help all students excel in and out of the classroom.

-The Career Engagement Center will help you explore careers, find a meaningful internship, land your first full-time job, or apply to graduate school.
+The Berry Career Institute will help you explore careers, find a meaningful internship, land your first full-time job, or apply to graduate school.
 The office also coordinates a range of workshops, professional and graduate school visits, alumni visitors, and off-campus events to help students explore and prepare for various careers or graduate programs.